Mylaana/AresExpedition/README.md

 ## /!\BUG/!\ :
 Expression has changed Error after ocean bonus applied on reload
 Escape keyboard not exiting card builder selection
-Card draw on production can be rerolled by refreshing
 Websocket connection error while not in the game
-Project card: Bottom edges visual bug
+Project card: layers superposition creating visual bug on edges
 CardStatus popup not always getting its font color and size properly

 ## Must have for v1 :